Iris (mythology): Trojan War

 According to the lost epic Cypria by Stasinus, it was Iris who informed Menelaus, who had sailed off to Crete, of what had happened back in Sparta while he was gone, namely his wife Helen's elopement with the Trojan Prince Paris as well as the death of Helen's brother Castor.

 Iris is frequently mentioned as a divine messenger in The Iliad, which is attributed to Homer.
-She does not, however, appear in The Odyssey, where her role is instead filled by Hermes.
+She does not, however, appear in The Odyssey.
 Like Hermes, Iris carries a caduceus or winged staff.
-By command of Zeus, the king of the gods, she carries a ewer of water from the River Styx, with which she puts to sleep all who perjure themselves.
+By command of Zeus, she carries a ewer of water from the River Styx, with which she puts to sleep all who perjure themselves.
 In Book XXIII, she delivers Achilles's prayer to Boreas and Zephyrus to light the funeral pyre of Patroclus.
 In the last book, Zeus sends Iris to King Priam, to tell him that he should go to the Achaean camp alone and ransom the body of his slain son Hector from Achilles.
 Iris swiftly delivers the message to Priam and returns to Olympus.